Creating a new schedule from a set of tasks and resources.

 dates are returned as milliseconds from the Unix epoch, you can convert them

-to dates using new Date(val);
+to dates using new Date(val);.

-is a map that contains one entry for
+The scheduledTasksis a map that contains one entry for

 each task that was successfully scheduled.
 The key is the task

-.
+id.
 The value is an object containing an array of

 schedule items (described fully below), the total duration